publiclab/plots2/README.md

 ## Login

-Once you complete the installation, use any of these credentials to login in to the PL website in your local development / testing environment to gain additional permissions for only logged in users.
-Each one comes with its own set of permissions, but besides that the experience across them is pretty much the same.
+Once you complete the installation, use any of these credentials to login in to the PL website in your local development / testing environment to gain additional permissions for logged in users only.
+Each one comes with its own set of permissions; nevertheless, the experience across them is pretty much the same.

 **username**: `admin`, `moderator`, or `user`

 **password**: `password`